 Transfer the dough to a piping bag fitted with a large star tip.
 Pipe the dough out into round circles onto the baking tray, leaving about 2 inches between each cookie.

-Bake until the cookies are light golden on the bottom, about 10 to 12 minutes.
-Cool on the baking tray and then remove with a thin metal spatula.
+Bake until the cookies are light golden on the bottom, about 10 to 15 minutes.
+Cool on the baking tray, and then remove with a thin metal spatula.

 Storage

-- Jam sandwiches.
-Sandwich 2 cookies together with your favorite jam.
-Or use jam and buttercream if you like.
+- Jam sandwiches – Sandwich two cookies together with your favorite jam.
+Or use jam and buttercream if you like (similar to mini Victoria sponge cakes).

 More Beautiful Cookies to Make